 With the discovery of the Higgs boson [1-6] at the Large Hadron Collider (LHC) [7,8], all the particles predicted by the Standard Model (SM) of particle physics have now been observed.
-While for the moment the SM has been able to successfully describe the experimental measurements obtained in particle colliders, many predictions of the model still remain to be tested.
+While for the moment the SM has been able to successfully describe the experimental measurements obtained at particle colliders, many predictions of the model remain to be tested.
 Furthermore, the quest for a more fundamental description of nature is still ongoing.

-The LHC, running between Switzerland and France from the year 2009 to 2018, has provided measurements of the Higgs boson couplings to the vector bosons W and Z, and to the heaviest generation of quarks and charged leptons.
-The more elusive couplings to the first two generations and to neutrinos are, however, still completely untested.
+The LHC, running underneath the frontier between Switzerland and France from the 2009 to 2018, has measured the Higgs boson couplings to the vector bosons W and Z, and the more massive generation of quarks and charged leptons.
+The most elusive couplings to the first two generations and neutrinos are, however, still wholly untested.
 Moreover, the energy potential of the Higgs boson field, responsible for the electroweak symmetry breaking (EWSB) mechanism, has not yet been measured by any experiment.

-After EWSB the Higgs boson potential gives rise to cubic and quartic terms in the Higgs boson field, inducing a self-coupling λ which, within the SM, is fully predicted in terms of the Higgs boson mass and the Fermi coupling constant.
-A measurement of this coupling would therefore start shedding light into the actual structure of the potential, whose exact shape can have deep theoretical consequences.
+After EWSB, the Higgs boson potential gives rise to cubic and quartic terms in the Higgs boson field, inducing a self-coupling λ which, within the SM, is fully parameterised by the Higgs boson mass and the Fermi coupling constant.
+A measurement of this coupling would, therefore, start shedding light on the actual structure of the potential, whose exact shape can have profound theoretical consequences.